Documents, certificates, letters and notes available at the British Embassy Seoul.

-If you need a certified copy of your British passport or UK driving license, you will need to submit the original document.
+If you need a certified copy of your British passport, you will need to submit the original document.
 We cannot accept copies or scans.
 We cannot make certified copies of British birth, marriage or death certificates, which can be obtained from the appropriate local register office or the General Register Office in the UK.

 We are not able to certify documents issued by Korean authorities e.g. alien registration cards or family registers, etc.

 What you will need to bring with you: